Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 Acknowledgments

-The authors sincerely thank Christian Amsüss, Carsten Bormann, Esko Dijk, Joel Halpern, Wes Hardaker, Klaus Hartke, John Preuß Mattsson, David Navarro, Shuping Peng, Jim Schaad, Jürgen Schönwälder, Mališa Vučinić, and Paul Wouters for their feedback and comments.
+The authors sincerely thank Christian Amsüss, Emmanuel Baccelli, Carsten Bormann, Roman Danyliw, Esko Dijk, Joel Halpern, Wes Hardaker, Klaus Hartke, John Preuß Mattsson, David Navarro, Shuping Peng, Jim Schaad, Jürgen Schönwälder, John Scudder, Orie Steele, Gunter Van de Velde, Mališa Vučinić, and Paul Wouters for their feedback and comments.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).